 - 1.8 Nanà seafood restaurant near the Trevi Fountain

 Piccolo Buco, great pizza near Fontana di Trevi

 Piccolo Buco pizzeria and restaurant is by far my very first choice of eating places near the Trevi Fountain.
 Often regarded as one of the best pizzerias in Rome, their gourmet pizza is truly remarkable.
 Thin and Naples-style, their edges are tall and slightly chewy, and their ingredients are high-quality and organic.

 The flour they use is of semi-wholegrain farro (spelt) and also a part of refined one, the water is from Plose, then sea salt and extra-virgin olive oil.
 Of course, the ingredients for their toppings too are picked among slow food and locally sourced goods, so nothing less than the best quality in the area.

 Unfortunately, the place is really small.
-“Piccolo buco” is the Italian standing for “little hole”, and sadly, this is kind of what it is, small and quite narrow inside and no space to put tables outdoor.
+“Piccolo buco” is the Italian standing for “little hole”, and sadly, this is kind of what it is, small and quite narrow inside and with no space to put tables outdoors.
 Needless to say, if you want to eat there, you need to book beforehand, I suggest even one or two days before.
 You can also try your luck and just show up and stand at the door, but be prepared to queue for a long time and take the risk of having to go somewhere else.